‘DOOL’ Spoilers: Steve And Tripp’s Fresh Start, Ava’s Son Makes Huge Donation, But Is It Enough For Kayla?

-Days Of Our Lives spoilers for the week of August 28 reveal Steve “Patch” Johnson (Stephen Nichols) will forgive Tripp Dalton (Lucas Adams).
+Days Of Our Lives spoilers for the week of August 28 reveal that Steve “Patch” Johnson (Stephen Nichols) will forgive Tripp Dalton (Lucas Adams).
 The two will make a fresh start.
 In fact, Ava’s biological son will donate his entire inheritance as a way to wipe the slate clean.
 However, will this be enough to convince Kayla Johnson (Mary Beth Evans) to give him another shot?

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is going to happen on the NBC soap opera.